Welcome to Florida Corporate- A Division of Blue Planet Offices, Inc. --

 Allow me to say a few words about the importance of registered agents.
 If you live in the state where you are incorporating, you are probably the best registered agent there is.
 If you are incorporating in a state where you do not live, then you will need to have a registered agent in that state.
 There are businesses that act as professional registered agents.
 Blue Planet Offices, Inc. does that too, but no sales pitch here.
 If you use an attorney for incorporation, it is very possible the attorney or the law firm itself will act as the registered agent for a fee.

 Whatever you do, do not use a friend or relative in a faraway state as your registered agent.
 The Secretary of State will send all official mail to that address.
+They have their own lifes and aren't really going to worry about your business.
 What if the mail is not forwarded and you miss a required filing?
 Your corporation could be dissolved.
+Even worse, you could find yourself with a default judgment against your business and even you personally.

-If someone commences a civil action against you, they will send it to the address of the registered agent.
+If someone commences a civil action against you, they will have it served on the registered agent and other documents will be sent to the address of the registered agent.
 It is critical that the registered agent then promptly forwards that to you.
 Consider, if your friend or relative forgets about it, you will not be able to answer the complaint in the required 20 days.
 You might wake up one day and find a massive default judgment has been entered by a court against your corporation and your credit rating is in the toilet.
 It simply is not worth it.
 It is much like borrowing money from a friend or relative.
 Always a bad idea.
 If a law firm did this to you, they at least have malpractice insurance and can be punished by the Florida bar.
 You would also have a solid legal issue for appeal or other relief.

 Consider the Fees and More!